 Data Science and Business Intelligence professionals are increasingly concentrating their efforts on figuring out how to make the most of all the data.
 Data is becoming more complicated in terms of volume, velocity, and variety.
 New Structured and Unstructured Data Sources from the Cloud and SaaS apps must be integrated with legacy on-premises data warehouses.
 The requirement to make judgments in real-time necessitates speedier Data Collection and Processing.

-This article will show you about Data Science and Business Intelligence.
+This article will show you Data Science and Business Intelligence.
 It will also provide a deep comparison of Data Science and Business Intelligence.